javaNoviceProgrammer/pyplot4j/README.md

 # pyplot4j
 A nice and easy-to-use __static__ java wrapper for matplotlib.pyplot

+**Static** means the generated plot window runs on a _python_ process, hence it cannot be dynamically included in a Java GUI such as JPanel or JFrame.

 ## Introduction

 The plotting library of _matplotlib_ is one the most powerful and easy to use libraries ever created.